What courses constitute for a minor in mathematics?

 I only have to take one mathematics class for my degree program.
 What general education mathematics class should I take?

 You must discuss this with your advisor as it depends on your curriculum.
-However, you should consider taking Math 1010-Introduction to Contemporary Mathematical Ideas or Math 1530-Elementary Probability and Statistics.
+However, you should consider taking Math 1010-Math for General Studies or Math 1530-Introductory Statistics.
 These are better choices for your final mathematics class than Math 1130-College Algebra since the main purpose of the college algebra course is to prepare students for business calculus.

 How can I double major in math and another discipline?